 In the last two years (2016-18) we have also added five Mukurtu hubs to our Mukurtu support and development model.
 These hubs are regional centers that aid in the development of Mukurtu CMS—as a platform and software—through community engagement and the creation of “user stories” for our development team.
 The Mukurtu Hubs managers meet with communities in their areas over the course of a year and during that time they listen to needs, do cognitive walk-throughs and then create user stories to submit to our WSU development team.
 User stories are short descriptions of a software feature or function from the end-user perspective.
 User stories at their core are framed as specific requests that have actionable outcomes for development.
 We paired these down to make the format easily digestible.

 Ideally all user stories should follow this format:

-- Contains specific items — A user, an action and a benefit
+- Key story elements: a user, an action and a benefit

 Here is an example from our Mukurtu GitHub

 - Key story: As a Mukurtu User, I want to delete any atom I created, so I can better manage the SCALD atoms in my media library.

 - The creator of an atom should be able to delete their own atom, provided it is not being referenced by other content (Digital Heritage Item, Dictionary Word, taxonomy term, etc)

 - Mukurtu Admins and Drupal Administrators can delete any atoms, provided they are not being actively referenced by other content (Digital Heritage Item, Dictionary Word, taxonomy term, etc)